-Land amounting to 1.1 ha is allocated for a residential development of at least 25-23 dwellings.
-Development will be subject to compliance with adopted Development Plan policies and the following criteria:
+Land amounting to 1.1 ha is allocated for a residential development of at least 23 dwellings.
+Development will be subject to compliance with adopted Development Plan policies and (MM104) the following criteria:

 - 1. Retention of existing access point from Old Post Office Street with implementation of additional off-site highway improvements to improve the safety of the Watton Road/Old Post Office Street junction to the satisfaction of Norfolk County Council as Highway Authority; - 2.
 Appropriate density and design to reflect and respect existing development; - 3.
 Retention of existing boundary trees and hedges, where appropriate; - 4.
-Appropriate sustainable surface water attenuation measures are provided; and - 5.
-A pre-application enquiry with Anglian Water Services is required for this site in accordance with the Water Cycle Study to demonstrate that sufficient capacity is available to transfer wastewater for treatment.
-Where insufficient capacity within the wastewater network is identified, financial contributions may be sought.
+Appropriate sustainable surface water attenuation measures are provided; - 5.
 Development proposals should have regard to the findings of the Water Cycle Study which indicates potential issues with the wastewater network capacity.
-Applications will need to demonstrate appropriate solutions have been identified; and - 6.
-The scheme's design will preserve or where possible enhance the setting of nearby designated and non designated heritage assets, with particular regard to the Conservation Area. - 3.329 The site is situated upon 1 hectare of Grade 3 agricultural land to the southwest of the existing settlement boundary.
+Applications will need to demonstrate appropriate solutions have been identified; and (MM104) - 6.
+The scheme's design will preserve or where possible enhance the setting of nearby designated and non-designated heritage assets, with particular regard to the Conservation Area.

+3.312 The site is situated upon 1 hectare of Grade 3 agricultural land to the southwest of the existing settlement boundary.
 There is existing development to the north of the site and the east.
 Agricultural land is located to the south and the west.
-This site currently has the decision to grant planning permission for 23 dwellings (planning reference 3PL/2015/1267/O) and is currently awaiting the completion of a section 106 agreement. - 3.330 There are Nno known fundamental constraints regarding the site.
-The Historic Characterisation Study determined that development of the site would have limited impact on the historic environment. - 3.331 The Breckland Settlement Fringe Landscape Assessment indicated that the site is situated within the Crows Hill and Thorpe Row Arable Plateau which is a landscape that is classified as having Moderate/High sensitivity to change. - 3.332 The Councils Water Cycle Study identifies potential capacity limitations with the wastewater network transferring foul sewerage to the Waste Water Treatment Works.
+This site currently has the decision to grant planning permission for 23 dwellings (planning reference 3PL/2015/1267/O) and is currently awaiting the completion of a section 106 agreement.

+3.313 There are no known fundamental constraints regarding the site.
+The Historic Characterisation Study determined that development of the site would have limited impact on the historic environment.
+(MIN29)

+3.314 The Breckland Settlement Fringe Landscape Assessment indicated that the site is situated within the Crows Hill and Thorpe Row Arable Plateau which is a landscape that is classified as having Moderate/High sensitivity to change.

+3.315 The Councils Water Cycle Study identifies potential capacity limitations with the wastewater network transferring foul sewerage to the Waste Water Treatment Works.
 Applicants are encouraged to work with Anglian Water Services and the Council to demonstrate sufficient capacity is, or can be made available in the foul sewerage network in time to serve the development.
 Temporary solutions may be acceptable in the interim, or phasing of the development may be required.
 If acceptable permanent solutions are not possible, proposals will not be supported.
+(MM104)

-Policy Shipdham Housing Allocation 2
+Shipdham Housing Allocation 2 (MIN30)